ng196/semicolon/frontend/src/features/marketplace/README.md

 # Marketplace Module

-A modular, SOLID-principle-based implementation of the CampusHub Marketplace feature.
+A modular, SOLID-principle-based implementation of the Saksham Marketplace feature.

 ## Structure